pygame/pygame/docs/reST/tut/SurfarrayIntro.rst

       Here we perform a 3x3 convolution filter that will soften our image.
       It looks like a lot of steps here, but what we are doing is shifting the image 1 pixel in each direction and adding them all together (with some multiplication for weighting).
 Then average all the values.
-It's no gaussian, but it's fast.
+It's no Gaussian, but it's fast.
 One point with NumPy arrays, the precision of arithmetic operations is determined by the array with the largest data type.
       So if factor was not declared as a 1 element array of type numpy.int32,